-Balance your own personal taste in D/s, much like the proportion of vermouth to gin in a martini, by deftly mixing your own D/s cocktail of power, vulnerability, trust, physical and spiritual experience.
+Balance your own personal taste in D/s, much like the proportion of vermouth to gin in a martini, by deftly mixing your own D/s cocktail of power, vulnerability, trust, and physical and spiritual experience.
 You actually reach those elusive places in your sexuality, healing, and personal growth by letting go, loosening up, and deeply trusting another.

 Lovers negotiate the mix between themselves, and this is the place where intimate communication tremendously exceeds that of most married couples.
 One person desires to create an experience for the other that reaches somewhere pleasurable or healing or secret in their soul.
 One takes the role of domination or the dom while the other takes the role of submission or sub.
 Once in negotiation, creating a scene, an experience cultivated in their combined imaginations, they may find themselves expressing thoughts only expressible beyond pure language and actually understanding them because they’ve abandoned cultural norms and social expectations.

 Erotic negotiation dispenses with many social rules yet keeps a few very central: consent, trust, honesty, dignity, and care.
 You simply don’t violate these.
-And with such commitments, a kink scene can be a more safe and secure place than most bedrooms.
+And with such commitments, a kink scene can be a more safe and more secure place than most bedrooms.

 In the spectrum of D/s, you can mix almost any flavor depending on how much power movement you negotiate to achieve your desired effect.
-Purists might desire to surrender themselves to elaborate relationships and emotions involved in slave-like obligation of the sub to their dom for an established period of time while at the other end of the D/s spectrum you might be craving a calming paddling that lasts five minutes.
+Purists might desire to surrender themselves to elaborate relationships and emotions involved in the slave-like obligation of the sub to their dom for an established period of time while at the other end of the D/s spectrum you might be craving a calming paddling that lasts five minutes.
 Someplace in the middle, the dom and sub perhaps create a scene involving the control of sexual expression, orgasm, and arousal.
 Or perhaps you may have thought up a teasingly romantic game of arousal and reward.